-Research Associate, IZA, Germany
+Senior Research Associate and Team Leader, IZA, Germany

-Labor economics, empirical public economics, environmental economics
+Labor economics, public economics, environmental economics, political economics

 Positions/functions as a policy advisor

 Federal Ministry of Economics and Technology, Federal Ministry of Labour and Social Affairs, Federal Environment Agency, Germany

 PhD Economics, University of Cologne, 2013

 "Labour supply after inheritances and the role of expectations."
 Oxford Bulletin of Economics and Statistics (Forthcoming) (with K. Doorley).

 "Productivity effects of air pollution: Evidence from professional soccer."
 Labour Economics 48 (2017): 54–66 (with A. Lichter and E. Sommer).

 "Marital sorting, inequality and the role of female labour supply: Evidence from East and West Germany."
 Economica 84:333 (2017): 104–127.